armshahs/django_logging/README.md

 # django_logging
-A simple project with code snippets to add logging to a Django project
+A simple project with code snippets to add logging to a Django project.